La Luz del Mundo: Worship

-During La Luz del Mundo's religious services, male and female members are separated during worship; from the preacher's perspective, women sit on the left side of the temple and men on the right.
+In worship services, men and women sit separately, with men on the right and women on the left from the preacher’s point of view.
 The Church does not use musical instruments during its worship services.
 There is no dancing or clapping, and women cover their heads with a veil during services.
 Hymns are sung a cappella.
 Despite this, members listen to instrumental music and some compose their own music.
 When singing, all congregants sing at the same time to maintain uniformity during their meetings.
 La Luz del Mundo believes that worship should be done "spiritually" and only to God, and thus temples are devoid of images, saints, crosses, and anything that might be considered idolatry.
 The places of worship have plain walls and wide, clear windows.

 The Church holds three daily prayer meetings during the week, with two meetings on Sundays and one regular consecration.
 On Sunday mornings, congregants meet at the temple for Sunday school, which begins with prayers and hymns.
 After that, the preacher—usually a minister—presides over a talk during which he reads from the Bible and presents the material to be covered throughout the week.
 During the talk, it is common for members of either sex to read a cited verse from the Bible.
-At the end of the talk, more hymns and prayers are recited and voluntary donations are given.
+At the end of the talk, more hymns and prayers are recited, and voluntary donations are given.
 Sunday evening services begin with hymns and prayers, after which members of the congregation of both sexes recite from the Bible or sing hymns.
 A shorter talk is held with the aim of deepening the Sunday school's talk.

 La Luz del Mundo holds three scheduled prayer meetings each day.
 The first daily prayer meeting is at 5:00 a.m. and usually lasts one hour.
 The service includes a talk that is meant to recordar (remember) the material covered in Sunday school.
 The 9:00 a.m. prayer was originally started by Aarón Joaquín's wife, Elisa Flores.
 A female church member presides over the prayer meeting, which includes a talk.
 The evening prayer has the same structure as the 5:00 a.m. meeting.
-In each prayer meeting members are expected to be prepared with their Bibles, hymn books and notebooks and to be consecrated.
+In each prayer meeting, members are expected to be prepared with their Bibles, hymn books, and notebooks and to be consecrated.

 Bible

 Members of La Luz del Mundo believe that the Bible is the only source of Christian doctrine.
-It is used as the main source of ministers' and lay persons' talks during prayer meetings.
+It is the main source of ministers' and laypersons' talks during prayer meetings.
 Through organizational arrangements, such as Sunday school, church authorities attempt to maintain uniformity of teachings and beliefs throughout all congregations.
-The Bible is the only historical reference used by church members during religious services.
+The Bible is the only historical reference church members use during religious services.
 Members can find cited Bible verses quickly, regardless of their level of education.
 It is also seen as the only and "sufficient rules of faith for salvation."